succinctlabs/sp1/book/writing-programs/basics.md

 ## Fibonacci

-This program is from the `programs` directory in the Curta zkVM repo which contains several program examples of varying complexity.
+This program is from the `programs` directory in the SP1 zkVM repo which contains several program examples of varying complexity.

 ```rust,noplayground
 {{#include ../../programs/demo/fibonacci-io/src/main.rs}}